Inkshaded/digital-media-archiving-system/Patterns.md

 ### Marker - Creational - An iterface with no behavior that is primarily used to specify a type (for metadata purposes)
 ----
+Markers were added that can be applied to various types of media files that can be stored in the archive.
+In future, these markers can be used to assist with searching through particular filetypes in the archive using a search function that can analyze that data.

 ### Proxy - Structural - Provides a substitute or placeholder for another object and assists in controlling access to the original object